devkimchi/container-orchestration-sample/README.md

     docker run -d -p 5000:8080 --name webstore eshoplite-webstore:latest
     ```

 1. Open the browser and navigate to `http://localhost:5000` to see the app running.
+Make sure that both `/weather` and `/products` pages are not properly working, which is expected.

 1. Stop and remove the container.